Eileenpngg/TypeScript-Bonus-Class/Classes.md

 }
 ```

-Now lets create a new instance of a User John
+d) Now lets create a new instance of a User John
 ```typescript
 const John= new User(“john@gmail.com”, “”john”)
 ```
 We can change the phone number of john by overwriting the default number like this
 `john.phone=”01234567"`

 But what if we dont want the phone number to be overwritten?

-We can add a `readonly` property to the `phone`!
+e) We can add a `readonly` property to the `phone`!

 ```typescript
 class User{